open-ortho/ovna/README.md

 the `main` branch.
 You can however find work in progress code in `develop` branch.
 Documentation is in the `gh-pages` branch, and is accessible [here](https://www.open-ortho.org/ortho-tank/).
+1. Edit the `Makefile` and check that variables are OK.
+Specifically the `DEST_SERVER` and `CERTIFICATE_SERVER`, with proper credentials.
+2. Run

+    make all
+    make deploy

 <!-- ROADMAP -->
 ## Roadmap